PR-CYBR/vTOC/docs/QUICKSTART.md

 ### Database connection errors

-Make sure Postgres is reachable and that the generated `DATABASE_URL` references the correct hostname.
-For multi-station setups, `python -m scripts.bootstrap_cli setup container --apply` (or `make setup-container`) adds suffixes such as `_ops`, `_intel`, `_logistics` to the default database names; confirm that your local Postgres instance contains those schemas.
+Make sure Supabase is reachable and that the generated `DATABASE_URL` references the correct hostname.
+For multi-station setups using Supabase, verify that each schema (`ops`, `intel`, `logistics`) exists and that row-level security policies permit your service-role key.
+When running against the optional local Postgres fallback, confirm the generated `_ops`, `_intel`, `_logistics` databases are present.

 ## Next steps